ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextjs/getStaticProps.md

 1. Implementing pagination
 2. Fetching file contents on-demand (e.g., when a user clicks on a file name)
 3. Using `getServerSideProps` instead of `getStaticProps` if you need the latest file contents on each request

+## Others

+You can get information from environment variables vias `process.env` or via `fetch` or reading files from the file system.